 Motor Carrier Trip Permits

-The State of Oregon sets statutory restrictions on vehicle size, weight and other characteristics.
-The local road authority has the power to grant variances to these restrictions for roads under their jurisdiction.
-Typically, a permit is required any time a vehicle exceeds 8 feet 6 inches in width and/or 14 feet in height.
-Length limits vary between 40 feet and 95 feet depending on the configuration and type of vehicle.
+The State of Oregon sets statutory restrictions on vehicle size, weight and other characteristics allowed on roads.
+We can allow exceptions to these restrictions for roads within our jurisdiction.
+Typically, a permit is required any time a vehicle exceeds 8 feet, 6 inches in width and/or 14 feet in height.
+Length limits vary between 40 feet and 95 feet, depending on the configuration and type of vehicle.
 Weight limits are also variable and depend on the number of axles and the spacing of those axles.

 Single Trip Variance Permit

 This permit allows motor carriers to operate above legal size and/or weight limits for one trip on a predetermined route in a 10-day period.
 Special requests can be made to allow permits to be active for up to 30 days.
 These permits are issued by the Oregon Department of Transportation (ODOT).
 For trips over our roads, we receive the permit request from the state and then we will add necessary conditions to the permit.
 The state gathers information from various jurisdictions into one permit, so the motor carrier does not have to contact several road authorities to obtain approvals.
 Even if the route uses only county roads, the state is still the issuer of the permit.